-The question was “what must I do?”, Jesus immediately clarifies his question, trying to ascertain whether he came as a follower of a Rabbi or if he recognized Jesus as the Messiah, God incarnate.
-He then proceeds to direct the young man to the law.
-If he is going to “earn”, eternal life, he would need to be perfect, the moral law makes this known, we are not.
+The question from the young man was “what must I do?”, Jesus immediately clarifies his question by settling this man’s position, did he come to see a teacher or did he recognized Jesus as the Messiah?— God incarnate.
+Jesus then proceeds to direct the young man to the law.
+If the young man is going to “earn” eternal life, he would need to demonstrate perfection in his life, the moral law reveals if this is true.

-As the rich young ruler came to the conclusion he didn’t have what it took to earn salvation, he walked away in defeat in verse 23.
+As the rich young ruler came to the conclusion that he didn’t have what it took to earn salvation, he walked away in defeat.

-So if we can’t “earn” salvation, since we have all broken God’s moral law and are condemned, how do we attain eternal life?
-The answer is in death.
+If we can’t “earn” salvation, and since we have all broken God’s moral laws and are now condemned, how do we attain eternal life?

 John 12:25 “He who loves his life will lose it, and he who hates his life in this world will keep it for eternal life.”

 One of the spiritual paradoxes of truth is life is that it is found in death.

 Jesus lost His life on our behalf, that we might be redeemed from sin that leads to death, not a physical death but a spiritual death.
 The sacrifice of Himself upon the cross became the model by which we are called to now follow that leads us to life.